 Real estate owned properties (REO): Homes that have been foreclosed on or have fallen under the ownership of a mortgage lender or investor.

-REALTOR®: A REALTOR® helps you navigate a tough market and guides you in making smart, informed decisions whether you’re looking to buy or sell.
-Only REALTORS® voluntarily subscribe to a Code of Ethics that is founded on professional service and fair treatment.
-When you’re working with a REALTOR®, you can trust their personal and professional commitment to ensure an agreement that is equitable and fair to all parties involved.
+Realtor®: A Realtors® helps you navigate a tough market and guides you in making smart, informed decisions whether you’re looking to buy or sell.
+Only Realtors® voluntarily subscribe to a Code of Ethics that is founded on professional service and fair treatment.
+When you’re working with a Realtor®, you can trust their personal and professional commitment to ensure an agreement that is equitable and fair to all parties involved.

 Refinancing: The process of securing a new mortgage deal for the remainder of the loan.
 If successful, the borrower will walk away with a lower interest rate.